RoadieHQ/marketing-site/content/docs/tech-insights/track-codeowners-usage/index.md

 1. You must have [intalled the Roadie GitHub App](../../getting-started/install-github-app/).

-## Create a branch protection Data Source
+## Create a CODEOWNERS Data Source